 Adobe Creative Cloud is a suite of design apps used across the globe.
 TikTok, being the creative platform it is, is the perfect place to display actual design examples from its millions of users and showcase their software in action.

-In order to swift through the millions of videos of content under the Adobe umbrella, Adobe taps into hashtags to do the categorizing for them. #Adobe alone has 1.2 billion views but users get product specific which helps when searching for tutorials and product FAQs such as #adobeillustrator, #adobeMAX, #adobepremiere, and #adobephotoshop.
+In order to sift through the millions of videos of content under the Adobe umbrella, Adobe taps into hashtags to do the categorizing for them. #Adobe alone has 1.2 billion views, but users can get product specific – such as #adobeillustrator, #adobeMAX, #adobepremiere, and #adobephotoshop – which helps when searching for tutorials and product FAQs.

 By encouraging users to utilize these hashtags, Adobe is creating an army of UGC creators and built-in ambassadors that share their work and enter the growth loop for social proof, product feedback and reviews, design inspiration, and community.

-By using UGC on TikTok, brands remain native to the platform, expand their TOF reach and brand recognition, provide social proof, and build user trust and loyalty.
-Whether hiring content creators to make specific UGC for ad campaigns or discovering UGC via social listening, users feel more connected discovering a product through a friendly face versus an overproduced, more traditional ad.
+TikTok UGC can be utilized in every vertical, including SaaS and B2B.
+By using UGC on TikTok, brands remain native to the platform, expand their reach and brand recognition, provide social proof, and build user trust and loyalty.
+Users feel more connected to a brand when discovering a product through a friendly face versus an overproduced, more traditional ad.